psap2/comp423-course-notes/docs/tutorials/rust-setup.md

     ```bash
     cargo new hello-world-rust --vcs none
     ```
+!!! note "Explaining the Cargo New Command"
     This command creates a new binary project named `hello-world-rust` without initializing a Git repository, and sets up a basic project structure including a Cargo.toml and a src/main.rs file all necessary for Rust.

 ### Step 2: Build the Rust Project
 1. Navigate into your project directory: